-Hauptwerk 6 is a major new version of Hauptwerk, superseding versions 1-5, including significant enhancements to the combination system, MIDI handling, optional improved audio engine quality, and many other smaller improvements.
-As for Hauptwerk version 5, Hauptwerk is licensed via the PACE iLok system (instead of the 'Hauptwerk USB key' HASP dongle system that was used for versions 2-4).
+Hauptwerk version 7 is a major new version of Hauptwerk, superseding versions 1-6, and including significant enhancements to MIDI handling, control panels and piston toolbars, audio routing, optional further improvements to audio engine quality, and many other smaller improvements.
+As for Hauptwerk versions 5 and 6, Hauptwerk is licensed via the PACE iLok system (instead of the 'Hauptwerk USB key' HASP dongle system that was used for versions 2-4).

-There are no changes to supported or required platforms, compared to version 5.
+There are no changes to supported or required platforms, compared to versions 5 or 6, except that macOS 12 'Monterey' and Windows 11 are now also listed as supported.